dracula/mkdocs/docs/index.md

 ## Install

+**Installation MkDocs**

+- To install MkDocs, run the following command from the command line:

+        pip install mkdocs

+**Installation theme**

-- Install the theme with pip:
+- Install the theme using PIP:

-        pip install -U mkdocs-dracula-theme
+        pip install mkdocs-dracula-theme

+**Activating theme**

 - After the theme is installed, edit your `mkdocs.yml` file and set the theme name to `dracula`: